Team

 Dr. Gibson earned his Ph.D. from the University of North Carolina at Greensboro in 2003.

-Jason Beltre is the Director of Community Initiatives and Impact at OnPoint NYC.
+Jason Beltre is the Director of Community Initiatives and Low-Threshold Services at OnPoint NYC.

 Jason is a dedicated leader with a deep commitment to community wellness and empowerment, and currently works to orchestrate transformative strategies to address health disparities and promote holistic well-being.
 With a background entrenched in HIV advocacy since 2011, Jason has relentlessly pursued avenues to enhance public health outcomes and foster community resilience.